altaywtf/altay-dot-wtf/data/notes/success.md

 date: '2020-12-21T20:41:04Z'
 ---

 In his latest book [_The New Corporation_](../books/the-new-corporation.md), Joel Balkan mentions a concept called _economization_ (of individuals).
 Today's capital driven system is leaving its' footprint on our personal lives.
 We're turning into living creatures operating as mini-corporations.
 Many of our actions carry a purpose to invest in ourselves and attract investors.

 It's undeniable that the road to mastery is appealing in human's search for meaning.
 Yet, most of the fields we choose to pursue are serving economic imperatives.
 Even worse, our hobbies are transitioning into side hustles.
 We feel miserably trapped in the 9/6; every effort that produces a tangible outcome resembles an easy way out.
 As Austin Kleon also points out, our best compliment is telling somebody they're so good at what they love to do, they could make money at it.
 "Wow, you could open a bakery!"

 As a person in-between Generation Y and Z, I can observe the impacts of economization on many people I know, including myself.
 Around the age of 12, we found ourselves in a race with our acquittances to get into a good high-school.
 Up next, there was another race for the university, which was beyond intense.
 In turn, we faced _real world_, where _studying_ wasn't enough by itself; we also had to behave accordingly and look out for someone else's interest—either a human being or an institution.

 Among all those years, I never had a clear definition of _success_ in mind.
 I guess the default behavior is to follow what society celebrates.
 Human leverage –such as political power or having people work under you–, media leverage –hypnotizing people to repeatedly seeing your face or another body part on their screens–, and money leverage.
 Not surprisingly, they are material values.
 Being guided by anyone else's lights is not the best way to find our way out.
 It's a path that leads to envy, which is an open invitation for anger and dissatisfaction.
 There's no way to catch-up.
 But there is an alternative.

 How can we define success in our terms and minimize unrealistic expectations?
-I'm unable to answer that on my own, but I know some _successful_ people who could help.
+I'm unable to answer on my own, but I know some people who could help.

 ### How many useful things you create?